Vresse-sur-Semois The Little Switzerland of Namur

 Navigation Information

-Check the real-time navigation conditions on our dedicated page for the water level of the Semois.
+Check the real-time navigation conditions on our dedicated Semois water level page.

-The experience of Vresse-sur-Semois also involves discovering local flavors, rooted in Ardennes tradition.
+The experience of Vresse-sur-Semois also goes through the discovery of local flavors, rooted in the tradition of the Belgian Ardennes.

 Artisanal Cheeses